OCR for iPhone source

 (the thumbnail is a bit tongue-in-cheek…but honest. good conversion requires a good source image: well-lit, macro, focused and tightly cropped seems best)

-2 Responses to “OCR for iPhone source”
+9 responses to “OCR for iPhone source”

-1. OCR Software Says:
+1. OCR Software Avatar

 This is slick.
 I have seen some really cool apps where you can take a picture of a business cards, and autofill contact info.
 The uses are endless when OCR is integrated with the image capabilities of the phones.

-2. Michael Stewart Says:
+2. Michael Stewart Avatar

 i had to use git://github.com/rcarlsen/Pocket-OCR to clone.